vladpasat/HandFlow/README.md

 * Hand Tracking: Utilizes advanced hand tracking algorithms to accurately guide the user's hand.
 * Component Outline Display: Shows the outline of the component on the screen for precise placement.
 * User-friendly Interface: There is no need to use the mouse or keyboard, you can switch to the next or previous component with hand gestures
+* The user is able to train an AI model to recognize individual components!
 # Requirements
 Python 3.7